 Figure 6.22.1.1-1: Target deployment scenario of the solution

 The solution requires a new Functionality, an enhanced DNS Forwarder here referred to as “LDNSR”.
 LDNSR supports Edge AS Discovery using DNS using knowledge of the 5GC connectivity of the UE.

-Editor’s Note: It’s FFS whether the LDNSR can be integrated into SMF or UPF.
+Editor’s Note: It’s FFS whether the LDNSR is part of PSA UPF or a standalone 5GC NF.

-NOTE 3: If the LDNSR is separately deployed, it is located before the N6 NAT, if any.

 6.22.1.2 PDU session establishment

 When the UE sets up a PDU session a PSA is allocated: this PSA may be a central PSA.

-ULCL/local PSA insertion can be triggered by user traffic ("dynamic ULCL/Local PSA insertion") or by other means before user traffic ("pre-established ULCL/Local PSA insertion"):
+ULCL/BP/local PSA insertion can be triggered by user traffic ("dynamic ULCL/BP/Local PSA insertion") or by other means before user traffic ("pre-established ULCL/BP/Local PSA insertion"):

-- Pre-established ULCL/Local PSA insertion can be done before the UE sends out actual DNS queries or traffic to be locally routed, e.g. at PDU Session establishment or be triggered by AF influence on routing related PCC rules.
-SMF sets up filters in ULCL for steering to Local PSA of both the edge application traffic and the DNS messages towards L-DNS.
+- Pre-established ULCL/BP/Local PSA insertion can be done before the UE sends out actual DNS queries or traffic to be locally routed, e.g. at PDU Session establishment or be triggered by AF influence on routing related PCC rules.
+SMF sets up filters in ULCL/BP for steering to Local PSA of both the edge application traffic and the DNS messages towards L-DNS.